joshuaphelpsms/evaluate-api-testing/README.md

 # Evaluate api testing

 This is sample repo to demo the evaulate API with Azure Machine Learning Studio and some of the issues I have come across.
-To keep it simple, it does not use any LLM calls the flow response if hardcoded.
+To keep it simple, it does not use any LLM calls and the flow response is hardcoded.

 ## Getting started